H3N9/Sop-2/README.md

 It's function that doesn't involve environment.
 What is that mean?
 It means when you assign some input to pure function, it has to send output same value that you expect.
 - Impure Function is oppsite from Pure Function.
 It invovles environment.
 It's function that use global variable.
 It can't do test when you do like that.

+# LAB Service Discovery